SpotlightUK/Featcher/README.md

 How To Define your Features
 ---------------------------

+You can do everything with strings - all feature-switching methods can take a string argument which is the name of the feature.

+There's a slightly nicer way to manage them, though.
 Create a static class in **your project** that exposes each of your switchable project features as a static property.
 Featcher doesn't restrict how you do this, but you do need an instance of `Feature` for each feature you want to switch.

     public static class Features {
         public static Feature BigRedBox = new Feature("BigRedBox", "Shows a big red box on the landing page");